 Frequently asked questions

-AA Insurance has an obligation to protect our customers.
+We have an obligation to protect our customers.
 Therefore, while we do offer flexibility and optional benefits surrounding accidental damage, we will not remove earthquake cover from your Home and Contents policies due to the extent of loss this can cause.
 Find out more about our policies.